Feel Good Inc.

 "Feel Good Inc." is a song by British virtual band Gorillaz featuring American hip-hop group De La Soul.
 Released on 9 May 2005 as the lead single from the band's second studio album, Demon Days, the single peaked at No. 2 in the United Kingdom and No. 14 in the United States, topping the US Billboard Modern Rock Tracks chart for eight consecutive weeks and appearing on the Billboard Hot 100 year-end rankings for both 2005 and 2006.
-The song peaked within the top 10 in 15 countries, reaching No. 1 in Spain and Greece, and has been certified five times platinum in Canada and triple-platinum in the United Kingdom.
+The song peaked within the top 10 in 16 countries, reaching No. 1 in Spain, Poland and Greece.
+The song has been certified seven times platinum in New Zealand, five times Platinum in Canada, and four times platinum in the United Kingdom.

 The song was listed in Pitchfork Media and Rolling Stone's Best Songs of the 2000s.
-"Feel Good Inc." was nominated for three Grammys at the 2006 Grammy Awards, including Record of the Year, ultimately winning for Best Pop Collaboration.
+"Feel Good Inc." was nominated for three Grammys at the 48th Annual Grammy Awards in 2006, including Record of the Year, ultimately winning for Best Pop Collaboration.
 Popdose ranked it 26th on their list of 100 best songs of the decade.

 Music video

 Background

-The main themes of the video are intellectual freedom and the media's dumbing down of mass culture.
+The main themes of the "Feel Good Inc." video are intellectual freedom and the media's dumbing down of mass culture.
 Jamie Hewlett said in an interview that the inspiration for some scenes in the video came from Hayao Miyazaki; specifically, the windmill-powered landmass, which has been compared to that of Miyazaki's Castle in the Sky.
 On 26 April 2022, the video was re-uploaded to the Gorillaz YouTube channel with commentary from virtual band member Murdoc Niccals.
+The music video was filmed in February of 2005.